Oregon Dept. of Forestry – 02/10/22 7:30 AM

 Sweet Home, Tillamook and Tualatin – 35 years

 Lebanon – 20 years

 Newport and Oregon City – 10 years

 The Oregon Department of Forestry administers the Tree City USA program in Oregon on behalf of the Arbor Day Foundation.
 ODF Urban and Community Forestry Assistance Program Manager Kristin Ramstad is gratified to see the engagement in Oregon communities around urban trees.

-More information about the awards program is here.
+More information about the Tree City USA program is here.